IMPORTANT NEWS FOR BUYERS

 Total buying costs associated with Spanish property can vary from 10% – 15% of the purchase price, depending on what is being bought and where the investment is being made.
 Such costs are an important factor when budgeting to buy, as they must be added to the agreed sale price.
 Buyers investing in Andalucia should consider the main typical additions as being:

-As of 27th April, transfer tax has been reduced to a fixed 7% for resale properties, valid until the 31st December 2021 only.
+As of 27th April, transfer tax has been reduced to a fixed 7% for resale properties, extended indefinitely only for resales in Andalucia.

 (normally this is between 8,0% and 10,0% IVA (Spanish equivalent of the UK’s VAT) for resales and off-plan property).